maxtull/SEQTAVanced/README.md

   <h3 align="center">SEQTA Vanced</h3>

   <p align="center">
-    An advanced and powerful extension that provides dark-mode and custom themes for SEQTA Learn.
+    An advanced and powerful extension that provides dark-mode and custom themes for SEQTA.
     <br />
     <br />
     <a href="#install-chrome">Install</a>